Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The best vet school in Australia is currently the University of Melbourne.
 However, that doesn’t mean every hopeful vet student needs to attend this school.
 You should also consider other facts about the university—not just the quality of its program.
 For instance, how much the school costs and how far away you are from the school also matter.

-You should also consider the culture of the campus, which may or may not align with what you’re looking for.
+You should also consider the campus culture, which may or may not align with what you’re looking for.

 Are vets in demand in Australia?

 Yes.
-The veterinarian field is expected to grow more than other fields.
+The veterinary field is expected to grow more than other fields.
 Mostly, this is because pet ownership is increasing.
-As more people adopt pets, the need for vets to care for those pets increases.
+As more people adopt pets, the need for vets to care for them increases.
 Therefore, vets are going to be needed more and more in the coming years.

 vet. student studying animal skeleton